Accommodation, Health & Welfare

 Health & Welfare

-Students are supervised 24 hours a day and student health or welfare problems are spotted quickly and dealt with promptly by staff who have at least a Level 1 qualification in Safeguarding.
+Students are supervised 24 hours a day and student health or welfare problems are spotted quickly and dealt with promptly by staff who have a qualification in Safeguarding.
 It is important that students communicate any problems to a member of staff as soon as possible in order to ensure the best care.

 - Medical Centre at all campuses